runnndmc/JS-CheatSheet/Arrays.md

 If the start is negative, it will begin that many elements from the _end_ of the array.

-You can remove elements from teh array by including a deleteCount that will remove the amount indicated from the start of the array.
-If the deleteCount is negatove or 0, no elements are removed.
+You can remove elements from the array by including a deleteCount that will remove the amount indicated from the start of the array.
+If the deleteCount is negative or 0, no elements are removed.

 You can also add elements to an array by including the item1, item2, etc. values.